First Congregational Church (Chester, New Jersey)

-First Congregational Church is a historic church at 30 Hillside Road in Chester Borough, New Jersey.
-It was founded in 1740.
+First Congregational Church is a historic church located at 30 Hillside Road in Chester Borough, New Jersey.
+The congregation was founded in 1740.
+The church building was added to the National Register of Historic Places on August 10, 1977, for its significance in architecture, art, and religion.

+History and description

-The Greek Revival church was built in 1856.
-It is the third building used by the congregation, the first was built 1747, and the second in 1803.
-The church was added to the National Register of Historic Places on August 10, 1977, for its significance in architecture, art, and religion.
+The Greek Revival temple church was built in 1856.
+It is the third building used by the congregation; the first was built in 1747, and the second in 1803.
+It features a full portico with pediment and four Doric columns.
+The interior decoration was painted 1857–1870 with Trompe-l'œil style.
+In 1873, an Opius 128 organ built by the J. H & C. S. Odell firm was installed.

 Social Action

 The church has fundraised for a variety of causes, including: